 Welcome to the pyconll documentation homepage.
 Module documentation, changelogs, and guidance pages are listed above in the table of contents.
 Those unsure where to start can see the load, conll, sentence, and token pages which contain documentation for the base CoNLL-U data types.
 There is also the Getting Started page which goes through an end-to-end example of using pyconll.

 The github homepage has a limited set of examples, tests, and the source.
-Examples are currently limited.
-More examples are planned to for creation in June 2019.

 Python Module Index